Our sports medicine experts weigh in on when athletes and sports enthusiasts should seek medical attention for head injuries.

 What treatment do we recommend for concussions?

 The most common and effective treatment is rest and exercise.
-USC Athletics leads the field using electroencephalography (EEG) to measure brain waves and determine when a player is back to normal.
+USC Athletics leads the field, using electroencephalography to measure brain waves and determine when a player is back to normal.

 The best treatment for concussions is to avoid them altogether.

 Educating players about the symptoms and signs of concussions and encouraging them to report signs to the athletic staff is critical.
-The Trojans have multiple Keck Medicine of USC medical staff on the sidelines and in the pressbox to look for potential problems during football games, if there is ever a question about the potential of a concussion, the player does not go back into the game.
-High school and recreational athletes need to take responsibility for their brain health without the luxury of a doctor onsite.
+The Trojans have multiple Keck Medicine medical staff on the sidelines and in the press box, to look for potential problems during football games; if there is ever a question about the potential of a concussion, the player does not go back into the game.
+High school and recreational athletes need to take responsibility for their brain health, without the luxury of a doctor on-site.

-The long-term effects of multiple concussions are unknown, but recent studies point to links to long-term neurodegenerative diseases like chronic traumatic encephalopathy (CTE) and Alzheimer’s disease.
-That’s why necessary precautions and full recovery are important before heading back onto the field.
+The long-term effects of multiple concussions are unknown, but recent studies indicate links to long-term neurodegenerative diseases, like chronic traumatic encephalopathy and Alzheimer’s disease.
+That’s why necessary precautions and full recovery are important, before heading back onto the field.
 Our number one job is to keep players safe, now and in the future.

-If you are in the Los Angeles area and are looking for exceptional care from some of the top orthopaedic surgeons in the world, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://www.ortho.keckmedicine.org/request-an-appointment/.
+If you’re in the Los Angeles area and are looking for exceptional care from top orthopaedic surgeons, be sure to schedule an appointment, by calling (800) USC-CARE (800-872-2273) or by visiting https://www.ortho.keckmedicine.org/request-an-appointment/.